MinionAttack/sergey-online-cv/README.md

 using [Bowser](https://github.com/lancedikson/bowser) to detect the browser and act accordingly to allow autoplay or play more than one song.

+# Usage

+To start a development server and watch for any changes run:

+`npm run dev`

+To create a `public` folder ready to deploy run:

+`npm run start`

 # License

 MIT License